richelbilderbeek/babette_article/response_letter/response_letter.md

 > and ancestral state reconstruction implemented in babette,
 > but I suppose this is for future versions of the package.

-We are happy to announce, that while this manuscript was under review, node dating has been added the package.
-Additionally, an example how to use this is added to the manuscript, where we constrain the crown age by a tight normal distribution.
-The way to do so, using what is called an MRCA prior, does have the option to specify monophyly, but we did not an example to demonstrate this feature.
+While this manuscript was under review, we added node dating and an example how to do so.
+As the first reviewer also suggested this feature, we refer to the comments there.

 The other features have been added as feature requests on the `babette` GitHub.
 Which features will first be added to `babette` is unsure, and will depend -as mentioned in the manuscript-